 High volume data storage: The system must have a robust big data framework like Apache Hadoop.

 Messaging system: It should have publish-subscribe messaging support like Apache Kafka.

 Predictive analysis support: The system should support various machine learning algorithms.
 Hence it must have required library support like Apache Spark MLlib.

 The flexible backend to store result data: The processed output must be stored in some database.
 Hence, a flexible database preferably NoSQL data should be in place.

 Reporting and visualization support: The system must have some reporting and visualization tool like Tableau.

-Alert support: The system must be able to generate text or email alert, and related tool support must be in place.
+Alert support: The system must be able to generate text or email alerts, and related tool support must be in place.

 Why are Apache Hadoop, Apache Spark, and Apache Kafka the Choices for Real-time Big Data Pipeline?